StefanCronjaeger/project-fortis/README.md

 ### Running the deployment script

 * Navigate to  [deployment/scripts](./deployment/scripts) and open your PowerShell in elevated mode (Admin mode)
-* Login to your Azure account by running `Login-AzureRmAccount`
+* Login to your Azure account by running `Login-AzureRmAccount` (if you haven't already done so)
 * Execute  `Deploy-FortisServices` :

 ```